A Markovian and Roe-algebraic approach to asymptotic expansion in measure: Introduction

 \subsection{Structure of the paper}

 Section~\ref{sec:prelims} covers some preliminaries and further illustrates the connections between this paper and other works.
-The first half of Section~\ref{sec:Markov.expansion} can be read independently from the rest of the paper and is devoted to introducing reversible Markov kernels/expansion and proving Theorem~\ref{thm:intro: expansion Markov kernel}.
-The second part connects this theory to the study of measure\=/class\=/preserving actions.
-Here we prove Corollary \ref{thm:intro spectral charact. expansion}, \ref{cor:intro:Matkov} and Theorem \ref{thm:intro:structure.Matkov}.
+The first half of Section~\ref{sec:Markov.expansion} can be read independently from the rest of the paper and is devoted to introducing reversible Markov kernels/expansion and the statement of Theorem~\ref{thm:intro: expansion Markov kernel}.
+A self\=/contained proof of Theorem~\ref{thm:intro: expansion Markov kernel} is given in the appendix.
+The second part of Section~\ref{sec:Markov.expansion} connects this theory to the study of measure\=/class\=/preserving actions.
+Here we prove Proposition~\ref{prop:intro spectral charact. expansion}, Corollary~\ref{cor:intro:Matkov} and Theorem~\ref{thm:intro:structure.Matkov}.
 These results will be important to both of the following sections.
-In Section~\ref{sec:warped cones}, we recall the warped cone construction and study asymptotic expansion from the point of view of warped cones.
+In Section~\ref{sec:warped cones} we recall the warped cone construction and study asymptotic expansion from the point of view of warped cones.
 Here we prove Theorem~\ref{thm:intro:analytic char}.
 Section~\ref{sec:baum_connes} is mostly devoted to the study of Roe algebras of warped cones.
 In the first part, we prove Theorem~\ref{thm:intro:analytic char Roe}, and in the second part we provide new counterexamples to the coarse Baum--Connes conjecture by proving Theorem~\ref{thm:intro:ceg to cBC}.
 Finally, we conclude this section by proving Proposition~\ref{prop:intro:non CE}.